Spectra Trace Offset and Graph Size Tools - Quick-access to common graph and trace modify commands

 All Traces tab

-When to use the Scale Offset function: If you have offset the traces in the graph with uneven spacing (e.g., to represent some sort of relation between the traces) and only want to bring the traces closer together / space them further apart, then use this functionality, which preserves the relative offset.
+When to use the Scale Offset function: If you have offset the traces in the graph with uneven spacing (e.g., to represent some sort of relation between the traces) and only want to bring the traces closer together / space them further apart, then use this setting, which preserves the relative offset.

 Individual Trace tab